Shake the Disease: Release and promotion

 Released on 29 April 1985, "Shake the Disease" reached number 18 on the UK Singles Chart, while charting within the top 10 in Ireland, Sweden, Switzerland and West Germany.
 In France, it peaked at number 13, spending six months in the top 50.
 The track also reached number 33 on the Hot Dance/Disco 12 Inch Singles Sales chart in the United States.
 It reached number one on the KROQ Top 106.7 Countdown of 1985.

 In the UK, Mute Records released the single on 7", 12" and limited 12" vinyl releases, with catalogue numbers 7BONG8, 12BONG8 and L12BONG8, respectively.
 The single's B-side, "Flexible", was remixed by Flood and Miller.
 The limited edition remix was done by John Fryer.
 In West Germany, Intercord Records released the singles (catalogue numbers INT 111.827, INT 126.828 and INT 126.829, respectively), and first editions were pressed in red vinyl (7") and marbled grey vinyl (12").

 "Shake the Disease" was included on Depeche Mode's two "greatest hits" albums, The Singles 81→85, which was released in the UK, and Catching Up with Depeche Mode, which was released in the US.

 Depeche Mode performed "Shake the Disease" on the West German TV show Peter Illmanns Treff (P.I.T.) on 15 May 1985.

 In 2017, Billboard magazine included "Shake the Disease" on their list of Top 20 Depeche Mode songs, coming in at number 10.

 Music video

 The music video is the first Depeche Mode video directed by Peter Care, and features a camera trick that makes the band members appear to slowly tip over.
-It was shot in the Docklands area of London, prominently featuring the cranes that were still in situ at that time.
+It was shot in the Docklands area of London, prominently featuring the cranes that were still on site at that time.
 Between May and July 1985 the video was performed on 10 television programs across Europe.

 The video was later released on Some Great Videos (1985), The Best of Depeche Mode Volume 1 (2006) and Video Singles Collection (2016).

 Later releases

-The original studio version or remixes of the song appear on later compilation albums including Greatest Hits (Depeche Mode album) (1987), and The Best of Depeche Mode Volume 1 (2006).
+The original studio version or remixes of the song appear on later compilation albums including Greatest Hits (1987), and The Best of Depeche Mode Volume 1 (2006).

-Live versions of "Shake the Disease" appeared on 101 (1989), Touring the Angel: Live in Milan (2006), Recording the Angel (2006), and on some releases of Recording the Universe (2009-2010).
+Live versions of "Shake the Disease" appeared on 101 (1989), Touring the Angel: Live in Milan (2006), Recording the Angel (2006), and on some releases of Recording the Universe (2009–2010).